 Phylogenetic work (Leacock et al. 2016) revealed a higher diversity of chanterelle species for the Chicago Region than we expected.
 Other species that may occur here but are not documented include Ca. deceptivus, red oak associate known from Wisconsin and Indiana.
 Stephen Russell (2019 personal communication) has sequenced additional species in Indiana.
 When collecting chanterelles for study be aware that two or more species may be found in close proximity.

 Chanterelles have been found from June 28th to October 2nd in the region.
 The poisonous Omphalotus has a similar season of June 25th to October 23rd.
-At least nine Chanterelles are documented from the Chicago Region but two are rare and a few are unknowns.
+At least nine Chanterelles are documented from the Chicago Region but several are rare and a few are unknowns.

 - Ca. chicagoensis (common in Cook County; broader distribution poorly known).